ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/collaborative.md

 Through this collaboration, SciLifeLab joins a growing international network committed to improving transparency, accessibility, and accountability in research.
 This partnership reinforces our commitment to cultivating open research environments and shaping robust, evidence-informed monitoring frameworks at institutional, national, and global levels.

+{{< banner_image
+  image="/img/open_science/initiatives/eosc.png"
+  alt="EOSC logo"
+>}}

+## European Open Science Cloud (EOSC) {#eosc}

+The European Open Science Cloud (EOSC) is a European Commission initiative aimed at developing a federated, open, and multidisciplinary digital environment for European researchers, academics, innovators, and citizen scientists.
+Its primary goal is to facilitate the sharing, discovery, and reuse of research data, tools, and services, fostering collaboration and accelerating scientific progress.
+EOSC builds upon existing infrastructures and services supported by the European Commission, Member States, and research communities, integrating them into a cohesive 'system of systems' to add value by aggregating content and enabling services to be used together.
+You can read more about EOSC [here](https://eosc.eu/).

+SciLifeLab actively collaborates with EOSC by providing feedback to the EOSC EU Node and participating in [several task forces](https://eosc.eu/eosc-task-forces/).
+It works closely with university partners such as Uppsala University, as well as through broader European collaborations with organisations like CERN and initiatives such as the ELIXIR BY-COVID project.
+Through these efforts, SciLifeLab supports the development of a robust, interoperable, and researcher-driven European open science infrastructure.

+_© Media Elements sourced from [Canva.com](https://canva.com)_